coli-saar/am-parser/scripts/cogs2021/README.md

 - the hardware (GPU?)

 Here are some examples: **to do: training times**
-- local (pw): just minutes on a small train/dev (20-nonprim, 10dev) for a small debugging model (32 word dim, 32/64 hidden, k=4 supertag decoding, batch size 1, no dropout) with early stopping (100 epochs, 20 patience).
+- local (pw): just minutes on a small train/dev (50 sentences train, 10 dev) for a small debugging model (32 word dim, 32/64 hidden, k=4 supertag decoding, batch size 1, no dropout) with early stopping (100 epochs, 20 patience).
-- coli servers: GPU? config file/epochs/train set...
+- coli servers: about 6 to 10 hours, train100 takes longer than train, with BERT instead of token embeddings takaes longer too.

 **to do: maybe make a spreadsheet with results and link it here?**